-Notes about issue timestamps_in_ppu_generated_by_fpc in unstable
+Notes about issue timestamps_in_ppu_generated_by_fpc in stretch

 |Suites:||stretch / buster / bullseye / bookworm / unstable / experimental|